 Because both Low Thyroid and Intropion in dogs may not be evident or present symptoms until a puppy is eight or nine months old there really are no “up front” tests that can be done.
 There is no test for an Intropion gene.
 The best thing to do is know you have a responsible breeder that will stand behind his/her puppies.
 Always ask for references from your breeder.

 The Kishu Ken is highly intelligent which makes them easy to train.
 The breed is extremely clean and is among the easiest of all breeds to housebreak.
 They are faithful, loyal and loving to their family, but often aloof with strangers until they get to know them.

 The Kishu Ken is a territorial, and often dominant dog with regard to other dogs.
 It is very important to train and socialize around other dogs at a very early age.
 They get along well with cats if raised with cats.

-The breed is highly intelligent, and can easily be trained, but without proper training the Kishu Ken may well train its owners!
+The breed is highly intelligent, but without proper training the Kishu Ken may well train its owners!